 How much: Mains from £13

 What: This casual Soho diner is rather unique in that it serves a 100% gluten-free Italian menu, which is veggie, vegan and allergy-friendly.
-That doesn’t mean it’s all salads and juices though, with indulgent Italian dishes including vegan tagliatelle pasta served with baba ganoush and grilled courgettes.
+That doesn’t mean it’s all salads and juices though, with indulgent Italian dishes including vegan carbonara topped with asparagus and avocado cream.

 Where: 64 Old Compton Street, W1D 4UQ